 The scoop: What are some of the potential advantages over, say, lead-acid batteries for storing/releasing energy?
 PV Magazine lists lower weight and size; discharge inefficiencies above 90 percent and high discharge rate capability; the ability to remain at any SOC, for any length of time, without accelerated degradation; low self-discharge rate; and a high cycle life.
 This technology is technically available right now, but commercialization of the tweaked tech is likely at least two years away.
 Li-ion costs have already gone down considerably since that article was posted; as predicted by the McKinsey Quarterly, the emergence of inexpensive energy storage could enable the wider use of distributed generation and increase the range and scope of available temporary power solutions.

-Aluminium-air: “Just add water”—that’s the promise of this new metal-air battery technology, which generates electricity from the reaction of oxygen and metal using water as an electrolyte.
-A standard aluminium-air reaction consumes the aluminum anode, an obstacle to rechargeability; but both “Fuji Pigment” and “Phinergy” have developed an Al-air battery that suppresses corrosion and reaction byproducts, and that can be recharged multiple times by adding water.
+Aluminum-air: “Just add water”—that’s the promise of this new metal-air battery technology, which generates electricity from the reaction of oxygen and metal using water as an electrolyte.
+A standard aluminum-air reaction consumes the aluminum anode, an obstacle to rechargeability; but both “Fuji Pigment” and “Phinergy” have developed an Al-air battery that suppresses corrosion and reaction byproducts, and that can be recharged multiple times by adding water.

 The scoop: The commercialization target for Fuji Pigment is the end of 2015; meanwhile, Renault is slated to use Phinergy’s Al-air batteries in their next-gen Renault EVs.
 A realistic timeline would be deployment within the next 2–5 years.
 Applications for this type of battery include stationary energy storage; potential advantages include significantly greater energy output for the size and weight, and super-easy recharging (as long as water’s handy).